- Commercial: Empanadas Cafe

 Party trays are special order and must be ordered 24 hours in advance.

-Pay for your Party Platter Online via PayPal, or call us to pay with Card
+Pay for your Party Trays Online via PayPal, Card